radicle-dev/heartwood/radicle-cli/examples/rad-init.md

 ✗ Error: repository is already initialized with remote rad://z42hL2jL4XNk6K8oHQaSWfMgCL7ji
 ```

-Projects can be listed with the `ls` command:
+Repositories can be listed with the `ls` command:

 ```
 $ rad ls